Paidy Checkout

 optional

-Callback method that is executed when the Checkout app closes.
-For tokens, the callback is only executed if the request was successful.
-While the callback method is not required, we strongly recommend you use it.
+Callback function that is executed when the Checkout app closes.
+The on_close function is executed if the token is successfully created, or if the consumer closes Paidy Checkout before completing the checkout process.
+While this callback function is not required, we strongly recommend you use it.

 object